In this section:

 The number of children starting school in Portsmouth has declined in recent years and there is a significant surplus of places for infant-aged pupils.
 Detailed analysis and forecasting have confirmed that by 2027/28 there will over 15% surplus places in all primary school year groups.
 The surplus capacity is likely to be concentrated in some parts of the city and housing development could give rise to localised pressure on primary school places.
 Potential housing development schemes will be closely monitored to assess progress.

-In line with the Primary School Place Strategy, the Council is working with schools in the areas with the highest proportions of surplus places to manage the supply of places and ensure that schools remain viable.
+In line with the Portsmouth School Place Planning Strategy 2024-29, the council is working with schools in the areas with the highest proportions of surplus places to manage the supply of places and ensure that schools remain viable.

 Secondary school places